posener/posener.github.io/_posts/2018-08-23-go-goroutine-context-proposal.md

 2. **Values**: Custom key-value pairs that can be retrieved from the context.
    Inspected by the `Value` method and controlled by the `context.WithValue` modifier.

-   Adding the context to the goroutine struct introduces a way to ask from any piece of code: "What is the value of 'X'?"
+   Goroutine scoped context introduces a way to ask from any piece of code:
+   "What is the value of 'X'?"

    This is delicate question, and has no unclear to me.
    Adding values to the goroutine context should be done